-However, the concept is drastically modified in the field of philosophy.
-In actuality, Idealism is a part of the metaphysical study because it states that reality is dependent on what our minds can comprehend.
-It is correlated with our mind and majorly centres on what’s going on in one’s mind regarding the perception of reality.
+However, there is a drastic modification of this concept in the field of philosophy.
+In actuality, Idealism is a part of the metaphysical study.
+This is because it states that reality is dependent on what our minds can comprehend.
+It correlates to our mind and majorly centers on what’s going on in one’s mind regarding the perception of reality.

 Idealism, as a philosophical movement, means those systems of thoughts where the objects of knowledge are held to be in some way dependent on the activity of the mind.
 It is a doctrine that holds the view that ideas are the only reality.
 An idealist would argue that there is no such thing as materiality and there are no external realities; only that which exists in our minds.
-The reason they have quoted for their claims is that external facts are destructible and volatile, and the things that are destructible and volatile cannot be called real.
+The reason they have quoted for their claims is that external facts are destructible and volatile, and the things that are destructible and volatile can not be ‘real’.

 Plato, the Greek Idealist

 The ancient Greek philosopher named Plato was most associated with this philosophy.
 Plato, who was born in Athens, was one of the most influential philosophers of all the ancient, medieval and modern philosophers.
 He argued that what we see is not real.
 It keeps on changing, therefore cannot be termed as real.

 Immanuel Kant was another philosopher that was associated with the philosophy of Idealism.
 He developed a sophisticated model of idealism based on the difference between phenomena (“things-as-they-appear”) and noumena (“things-in-themselves”).
 For him, the mind always drew on specific hard-wired techniques for creating the noumena into phenomena — the mind, in other words, is like a set of tinted goggles that allow us to see the noumena but always with a certain amount of discolouration and distortion.
 We can never perceive them directly.